This name, The Karpman Triangle, may mean little to you.

 There is a large difference between the capital R (Rescuer) and my ‘small r’ rescuer.
 The difference is to do with motivation and direction.
 A Rescuer desires to help another for their own benefit – to meet some personal need.
-A rescuer acts to support another as they work themselves out of that hole.
-A Victim depends on others to help sustain a passive helplessness.
-A victim is some-one temporarily in a hole, using their energy and creativity to climb out of it.
-Others can support them in that journey, but not complete the journey on their behalf.
+A rescuer acts to support another as they work themselves out of that hole – and only for the time it takes to climb out of the hole.
+A Victim depends on others to help sustain passive helplessness.
+A victim is some-one temporarily in a hole, using their energy and creativity to climb out of it, and actively seeking out others to support them in that journey, but not to complete the journey on their behalf.

 Can you think of a recent event where you felt uncomfortable?
 Where were you?
 Who were you with?
 What happened?
-Make some brief notes abot this incident.
+Make some brief notes about this incident.
 When you consider the people involved: